baumrasen/flickr-uploader/README.md

   -x, --verbose-progress
                         Provides progress indicator on each upload.
 See also LOGGING_LEVEL value in INI file.
+  -m, --mask-sensitive  Masks sensitive data on log files like your pics
+                        filenames and set/albums names.
+(Uses SHA1 hashing algorithm)
   -n, --dry-run         Dry run.
 No changes are actually performed.

 Information options: